goblincookies/rock-paper-scissor/README.md

 # tic-tac-toe
-a small JavaScript version of the popular game
+a small JavaScript version of the popular game of rock paper scissor